 “Candidates have to be a good fit – we have to know the person.
 Candidates have to ‘have a head about them’ to live in quite challenging environments.
 We can sense that a lot more from seeing their video interview than seeing it on a piece of paper.”

 Most hiring decisions are made in Dublin but video interviewing has provided “connectivity” and now more interest in the process.
-Kim says that “Sonru has helped make our centralised recruitment more inclusive from the field – you can be part of the assessment or just view who’s coming.
+Kim says that “Sonru has helped make our centralised recruitment more inclusive from the field – you can be part of the assessment.
 Some fields don’t want or have the time to get involved in recruitment, others really want it so we work with whatever input they want provided the process is not delayed.”

-Video Interviewing enables Concern to invite field teams to view new employees before they arrive in the country: “it makes such a difference to that ‘Dublin sends us’ vibe when they can see their future colleague talking through their experiences on camera.”
+Video Interviewing enables Concern field teams to be involved in the recruitment process: “it makes such a difference to that ‘Dublin sends us’ vibe when they can see applicants talking through their experiences on camera.”

 With an average response rate of over 80%, candidate offered positive feedback towards the process.